w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/5cdb41b3b9be43fd015bf4692ea295f87cb7e02f.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/5cdb41b3b9be43fd015bf4692ea295f87cb7e02f.html">Open in a new tab</a>

 This `svg` element has an `aria-label` attribute that incorrectly describes the image.